intel-analytics/ipex-llm/docs/mddocs/Quickstart/install_windows_gpu.md

       print('Successfully loaded Tokenizer and optimized Model!')

       # Format the prompt
+      # you could tune the prompt based on your own model,
+      # here the prompt tuning refers to https://huggingface.co/Qwen/Qwen2-1.5B-Instruct
       question = "What is AI?"
       messages = [
           {"role": "system", "content": "You are a helpful assistant."},